History of the Farm

 The Society purchased the farm in 1974.
 The house, probably the oldest dwelling in the Bradford area, was accepted on the Pennsylvania Register that year, and on the National Register of Historic Places the following year.
 It has been restored and furnished in the period of the 1870s.

 SCHOOL HOUSE NO. 8 was built 1850 (or 1889) at West Corydon Street Extension and moved to the Crook Farm in 1975.

 The BANK BUILDING was constructed at the Farm site by Friends of the Society.
 The facade is similar to that of the Whitney & Wheeler bank.
 The former postal cage from Russell, PA and a large old Cary safe are housed in the two-story structure.
 It is used as a Society meeting place, craft shop, rainy day refuge & classroom for student visitors, and Old Time Music and dancing.

-The Farmhouse, Carpenter Shop, Barn and School House No. 8 at the Crook Farm site are available for tours by appointment only.
+The Farmhouse, Carpenter Shop, Barn and School House No. 8 at the Crook Farm site are available for tours by appointment only during the summer.
 Please contact us at least one week prior to the date you plan to visit so we have sufficient time to arrange for a volunteer.